jetstack/kube-oidc-proxy/demo/README.md

 eks.mydomain.company.net
 ```

-Populate each configuration file with it's corresponding domain and Let's
+Populate each configuration file with its corresponding domain and Let's
 Encrypt contract email.

 ### GKE

-Since the GKE cluster will be hosting Dex, the OIDC issuer, it's
+Since the GKE cluster will be hosting Dex, the OIDC issuer, its
 configuration file must contain how or what users will use to authenticate.
 Here
-we will show two methods, username and password, and Github.
+we will show two methods, username and password, and GitHub.

 Usernames and passwords can be populated with the following block within the
 `dex` block.